Track and field: St. George's, Valley Christian bring state championships back to Spokane

 She couldn't put her long-distance skills to the test last fall in cross country because she had a hip fracture.
 She won state two years ago.

-McLaughlin thought her lack of a running base might slow her down this spring.
-But she was able to persevere.
+McLaughlin thought her lack of a running base might slow her down this spring, but she persevered.

 "It's definitely a huge personal accomplishment and makes me feel validated," McLaughlin said.
 "My efforts were for something big.
 I made it happen through hard work and dedication to the sport."